spryker/spryker-docs/docs/scos/dev/features/202005.0/product-information-management/product-group/product-group-feature-overview.md

 title: Product Group Feature Overview
 description: Product Group feature allows product catalog managers to group products by attributes.
 originalLink: https://documentation.spryker.com/v5/docs/product-group-feature-overview
+originalArticleId: 6dc69027-5b7e-4c84-a3fa-d2566388e784
 redirect_from:
   - /v5/docs/product-group-feature-overview
   - /v5/docs/en/product-group-feature-overview
 ---

 The Product Group feature allows product catalog managers to group products by attributes, like color or size.
-A typical use case is combining the same product in different colors into a product group (not to be confused with [product variant](https://documentation.spryker.com/docs/en/product-abstraction)).
+A typical use case is combining the same product in different colors into a product group (not to be confused with [product variant](/docs/scos/dev/features/202005.0/product-information-management/product-abstraction.html)).
 The feature changes the way shop users interact with products by improving accessibility and navigation.

 ## Product Group on the Storefront

 {% info_block warningBox "Examplary content" %}

 By default, there is no way to display product groups on Storefront.
 This section describes an examplary implementation which you can add to your project.
-See [HowTo - Display Product Groups by Color on Storefront](https://documentation.spryker.com/docs/en/howto-display-product-groups-by-color-on-the-storefront) for more details.
+See [HowTo - Display Product Groups by Color on Storefront](/docs/scos/dev/tutorials/202005.0/howtos/feature-howtos/howto-display-product-groups-by-color-on-the-storefront.html) for more details.

 {% endinfo_block %}